ImperialCollegeLondon/dcw-hash-of-sets/README.md

 dcw-mini-list-flattening example.

-It implements a named collection of sets of strings: a hash-of-sets-of-strings, given that our c-tools library already contains sets-of-strings and hashes-from-strings-to-generic-pointers.
+It implements a named collection of sets of strings: a hash-of-sets-of-strings, given that we have already implemented sets-of-strings and hashes-from-strings-to-generic-pointers.